Student-Initiated Action Advising via Advice Novelty: Results and Discussion

 \section{Results and Discussion}

 The results of our experiments are presented in Figure~\ref{fig:gridworld_results} (GridWorld); and in Figures~\ref{fig:minatar_budget_results} and \ref{fig:minatar_score_results}, and Table~\ref{table:minatar_results} (MinAtar).
-In Figure~\ref{fig:gridworld_results}, the leftmost column contains two plots for the number of advices taken in total and in every $100$ steps, in Scenario I with the budget amount of $50$K; the middle column displays the evaluation scores in Scenario I, and the rightmost column displays the evaluation scores in Scenario II (with the budgets of $5$K on top and $50$K on bottom).
-Figure~\ref{fig:minatar_budget_results} includes the plots of the number of advices taken in total and in every $100$ steps, in Scenario I with the budget amount of $250$K for all five MinAtar games.
-In Figure~\ref{fig:minatar_budget_results}, plots of evaluation scores obtained in MinAtar games with two different budget settings of $50$K (top row) and $250$K (bottom row) are displayed.
-These results are also presented numerically in Table~\ref{table:minatar_results} with the area under the curve and final value.
-The plots in Figure~\ref{fig:gridworld_results} and Figure~\ref{fig:minatar_budget_results} that display the number of advices taken are only generated for Scenario I with the maximum budget settings since the budget distribution is identical in the cases with smaller budgets with only the difference of being cut off early.
+In Figure~\ref{fig:gridworld_results}, the leftmost column contains two plots for the number of advice taken in total and in every $100$ steps, in Scenario I with the budget amount of $50$k; the middle column displays the evaluation scores in Scenario I, and the rightmost column displays the evaluation scores in Scenario II (with the budgets of $5$k on top and $50$k on bottom).
+Figure~\ref{fig:minatar_budget_results} includes the plots of the number of advice taken in total and in every $100$ steps, in Scenario I with the budget amount of $250$k for all five MinAtar games.
+In Figure~\ref{fig:minatar_budget_results}, plots of evaluation scores obtained in MinAtar games with two different budget settings of $50$k (top row) and $250$k (bottom row) are displayed.
+These results are presented numerically in Table~\ref{table:minatar_results} with the area under the curve and final values.
+The table also shows whether the results are significantly different than ANA's results according to Welch's $t$-test with $p < 0.05$. $(+)$ sign on the left-hand side of a result indicates that ANA is significantly better than the corresponding method.
+Similarly, $(-)$ indicates that ANA is significantly worse than it.
+We also denoted the best results in their own brackets in bold.
+The plots in Figure~\ref{fig:gridworld_results} and Figure~\ref{fig:minatar_budget_results} that display the number of advice taken are only generated for Scenario I with the maximum budget settings since the budget distribution is identical in the cases with smaller budgets with only the difference of being cut off early.
 The curves are plotted with appropriate moving average smoothing for the sake of comprehensibility, and the standard deviation across the runs are shown with the shaded areas.